airayzing/Help-Docs-v2/product-guides-and-training/must-know-how-of-tropitech/manage-and-use-custom-attributes.md

 ## Create & Manage Attributes

-Custom attributes in m1Bot allow you to personalize user interactions and collect specific data.
+Custom attributes in tropitech allow you to personalize user interactions and collect specific data.
 Follow these steps to create and manage custom attributes:

-### **Step 1: Navigate to the** m1Bot **dashboard.**
+### **Step 1: Navigate to the** tropitech **dashboard.**

-* Log in to your m1Bot account and access the dashboard.
+* Log in to your tropitech account and access the dashboard.

 ### **Step 2: Access Account Settings.**